 It appears it is rarely used in the written language of theses (論文) and so on.

-In addition, you can compare several words, look up similar words (see 'Similar words' at the top) and look up using linguistics statistical methods.
+In addition, you can compare several words and look up using linguistics statistical methods.

 This tool may be useful not only for those writing Japanese compositions, but also for individuals who are teaching Japanese and need to check on how a certain word is used or for those doing research on the language.